rictic/jsparse/readme.txt

 tests.js
   Various tests to ensure things are working

-example1.js
+examples/example1.js
   Simple expression example from wikipedia article on PEGs.

-example2.js
+examples/example2.js
   Expression example with actions used to produce AST.

-example3.js
+examples/example3.js
   Expression example with actions used to evaluate as it parses.

-es3.js
+examples/es3.js
   Incomplete/work-in-progress ECMAScript 3 parser

-es3_tests.js
+examples/es3_tests.js
   Tests for ECMAScript 3 parser

-I use it from within the Mozilla Rhino environment but it also works in the browser.
+It has been updated to work in nodejs as well as in the browser.